iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 - `typeDefs` - an object consisting of [SettingSchema]($backend)s describing reusable *types* of [Setting]($backend)s that can be referenced by [SettingSchema]($backend)s in this or any other schema.
 - `order` - an optional integer used to sort the schema in a user interface that lists multiple schemas, where schemas of lower order sort before those with higher order.

-We can define the LandscapePro™ schema programmatically as follows:
+We can define the LandscapePro schema programmatically as follows:

 ```ts
 [[include:WorkspaceExamples.SettingGroupSchema]]